modsim/FluxML/README.md

 <p align="center"> <img src="images/profiles/saw_profile.png">Figure 5:</b> Simulated mass isotopomer with sawtooth modulated input substrate</p>

 ### Local Stoichiometric Constraints
-<p align="justify" markdown="1"> FluxML specification enable to separate constraints that are globally valid (i.e., in-herently linked to the network structure independent of experimental conditions) from local constraints, i.e., those that may only be valid in the context of an experimental setting.
+<p align="justify" markdown="1"> FluxML specification enable to separate constraints that are globally valid (i.e., inherently linked to the network structure independent of experimental conditions) from local constraints, i.e., those that may only be valid in the context of an experimental setting.
 For instance, the flux solution space can be tightened by setting local constraints.
 Both types of constraints are syntactically equivalent.</p>

 ## Measurement Specification
 <p align="justify"> In FluxML measurements are located in the <b>measurement</b> element of FluxML tree.
 Here we distinguish between the configuration of the measurements (model) and the quantitative data specification (data). </p>